f3-factory/F3com-data/cursor/main.md

 ```

-The `subset` key contains an array of mapper objects returned from find(), `total` is the sum of all records for all pages, `count` is the number of records for the current page and `pos` gives you the current subset cursor position ( it's the page number - 1).
+The `subset` key contains an array of mapper objects returned from find(), `total` is the sum of all records for all pages, `limit` is a bypass of the given limit size, `count` is the number of records for the current page and `pos` gives you the current subset cursor position ( it's the page number - 1).

 ### save